 Another commonly chosen option for mobile app development is Android, which is the operating system used by most non-Apple smartphones and tablets.

 Opting for Android also has its advantages.
-First, the Android market is particularly large, meaning there are potentially a large number of users who might be interested in our app.
-Furthermore, the app submission process on the Google Play Store is often considered more flexible and less restrictive than that of the App Store.
+First of all, the Android device market is particularly large, which means that there are potentially a large number of users who could be interested in our app.
+What's more, the app submission process on the Google Play Store is often considered to be more flexible and less restrictive than that of the App Store.

 Windows